xython-monitoring/xython/README.md

 #### BSD
 I plan to support freeBSD, openBSD and netBSD

+#### client install on currently non-packaged distro (BSD, OPNsense, openWRT)
+The easiest way to have client on such host is to use the cssh way, the server will execute client over SSH (See man page)

+In case you do not want that:
+- You have just to copy client/* in /usr/bin/
+- Recreate /etc/xython with etc/xython-client.cfg
+- Run xython-client.sh via a cron

+TODO test openWRT

 #### other RPM distro
 For RPM packaging, I target fedora 39 and rockylinux9.
 (Please ask for more if needed)